4.2.1 Assessment and acceptance

 4.2.3 Recipient characteristics associated with post-transplant outcomes

 Careful evaluation is recommended for potential heart transplant recipients who may display additional risk factors such as older age, and/or impaired renal function, as detailed below.
-The following list summaries one-year survival rates as per the 2021 ISHLT Registry Report which focused on recipient characteristics.11 Khush KK, Hsich E, Potena L, Cherikh WS, et al. International Society for Heart and Lung Transplantation.
+The following list summaries one-year survival rates associated with each risk factor, as per the 2021 ISHLT Registry Report.11 Khush KK, Hsich E, Potena L, Cherikh WS, et al. International Society for Heart and Lung Transplantation.
 The International Thoracic Organ Transplant Registry of the International Society for Heart and Lung Transplantation: Thirty-eighth adult heart transplantation report - 2021; Focus on recipient characteristics.
 J Heart Lung Transplant.
 2021 Oct;40(10):1035-1049. ×

 • Age: one-year survival is lower in recipients aged >60 years compared to younger age groups in Europe, one-year survival for recipients aged >60 years is 75% compared to 86% for recipients aged 18-39; in North America, one-year survival for recipients >60 years is 88% compared to 90% for recipients aged 18-39, in other countries